Buying Guide for Mobility Scooters

 Where are you going to need to use your mobility scooter?

 Are you going to need to use your mobility scooter on roads, or will it be enough for you to travel on pavements?
 This question represents a big distinction in the types of mobility scooter.
 A machine intended for use on pavements will have a maximum speed of 4mph and will generally come at a cheaper price point than a road-use mobility scooter, which will be able to travel at 6 to 8mph.
-If you decide on a Road Mobility Scooter you will need to make sure you have a tax disc.
-You can get more information about tax discs here.
+If you decide on a Road Mobility Scooter you will need to ensure you are road legal.

 When choosing one of these types of scooters, think carefully about how far you expect you will need to be able to travel, and for how long.
 Scooters have different battery power capabilities and as a result the maximum distance that you can travel on a single charge will vary according to the machine.